oven-sh/bun/docs/api/glob.md

 const glob = new Glob("*.ts");

-// Scans the root '.' and each of its sub-directories recursively for await (const file of glob.scan(".")) {
+// Scans the current working directory and each of its sub-directories recursively for await (const file of glob.scan(".")) {
   console.log(file); // => "index.ts"
 }